 The submission of more than three letters is discouraged.
 Letters must be submitted electronically, and we encourage you to make your recommenders aware of this at an early stage.

 Reviews of applications begin once they are complete.
 You are thus encouraged to submit your application as early as possible, and to make every effort to assure that your letters of recommendation are submitted as early as possible, on or before the application deadline.
 Keep in mind that we will not consider your application if it is not complete.

 GRE / TOEFL / IELTS

-The GRE General exam is required, no exceptions.
+For Fall 2021 the GRE General exam is recommended, but not required.
 GRE scores older than five years are not accepted.
 (For Fall 2021 admission the oldest acceptable exam date is October 2016-5 years).
 We do not require any subject tests.